telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/using-parameters-with-the-objectdatasource-component.md

 The __ObjectDataSource__  component accepts input parameters at run time and         manages them in a parameter collection.
 You can use the __Parameters__  property         to specify the parameters.
 For each parameter you can set a name and a default         value or an expression.
 During the report processing the __ObjectDataSource__          parameters’ values are used as argument values for the data method or the         constructor of the business object.
 Because of this the order of the         parameters is important and should exactly match the order of the arguments         along with their types and names.
 Any discrepancy will result in a run-time         exception.

->note The [ObjectDataSource Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/objectdatasource-wizard%}) can detect parameters           of the data-retrieval method, and it will ask you to provide values for them at  __Configure Data Source Parameters__  step.
+> The [ObjectDataSource Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/objectdatasource-wizard%}) can detect parameters           of the data-retrieval method, and it will ask you to provide values for them at  __Configure Data Source Parameters__  step.

 Here is an example of programmatically setting the ObjectDataSource’s         parameters: